 Wayfarers Chorus History

-The Wayfarers Barbershop Chorus was born in 1989.
+The Wayfarers Chorus was born in 1989.
 A public performance from Liverpool Barbershop Chorus inspired a handful of keen singers to recruit members from Southport and surrounding areas.
 This early group was led by led by John Corcoran and John Moore.

 The name ‘Wayfarers Chorus’ was accorded to us by Arthur Pedlar Arthur was an amateur clown of some repute and part of the family who owned Southport’s famous Wayfarers Arcade.
 He also became the chorus’ life patron.